Curriculum in Contemporary European Studies

 Theme II.
 Contemporary Europe: Histories and Cultures

 New courses may be added to this list annually, as they are developed.
-An updated list of approved courses may be obtained from the contemporary European studies Web site (www.unc.edu/euro).
-Other courses relevant to the study of contemporary Europe may be taken for credit in the major if approved by the curriculum advisor.
+An updated list of approved courses may be obtained from the contemporary European studies Web site (europe.unc.edu/euro).
+Other courses relevant to the study of contemporary Europe may be taken for credit in the major, if approved by the curriculum advisor.

-Contemporary European studies majors are required to complete a minimum of six semesters of a western European language, or document sixth-semester proficiency through university placement tests.
-One approved literature course taught in the language may also count as a Theme III requirement if listed under the theme course listings above.
+Contemporary European studies majors are required to complete a minimum of five semesters of a modern European language, or document fifth-semester proficiency through university placement tests.
+One approved literature course taught in the language may also count as a theme or elective course if included in the course listings above.
 Majors are strongly encouraged to apply their language proficiency skills in languages across the curriculum (LAC) courses and complete a UNC-approved study abroad program in the target language.

 The Curriculum in Contemporary European Studies does not offer an honors program.
-Students who wish to pursue an honors thesis are advised to do so in association with a double major in a noninterdisciplinary department.
+Students who wish to pursue an honors thesis are advised to do so in association with a double major in another department or curriculum.

 Questions about the major should be directed to Tanya Kinsella at the Center for European Studies, CB# 3449, FedEx Global Education Center, (919) 962-1602, firstname.lastname@example.org.
-Web site: www.unc.edu/euro.
+Web site: europe.unc.edu/euro.

 159 20th-Century Europe (HIST 159) (3).
 See HIST 159 for description.